 There are three editions of NetSuite:

 NetSuite pricing is a subscription model.
 This cost of your subscription is determined by the annual price of your software package – the core software, number of user licenses, and any added functionality – divided by the number of months in your payment terms.
 Payments can be made monthly, quarterly or annually.
-License contract terms range from one to five years.
+NetSuite license contract terms range from one to five years.

 Implementation costs and requirements